Delphi: Gymnasium

-The gymnasium, which is half a mile away from the main sanctuary, was a series of buildings used by the youth of Delphi.
+The gymnasium, which is c.
+800 m away from the main sanctuary, was a series of buildings used by the youth of Delphi.
 The building consisted of two levels: a stoa on the upper level providing open space, and a palaestra, pool, and baths on lower floor.
 These pools and baths were said to have magical powers, and imparted the ability to communicate directly to Apollo.